GUM DISEASE, PERIODONTAL DISEASE, PYORRHOEA, PERIODONTITIS, GINGIVITIS, BAD BREATH, HALITOSIS

 A study in Japan found that chlorophyll supplements in the diet can help treat a body odour disorder called trimethylaminuria.
 Scientists found that consuming copper chlorophyllin (chlorophyll derivative) for 3 weeks helped to improve body odour.

 – Chlorella: 3 tabl (or 1 teaspoon of powder) 30 min before breakfast and 1 tabl 30 min before lunch with vegetable juice or water.
 Every day increase dosage by 1 tabl until 10 tabl (or 1 heaped tablespoon) 30 min before breakfast and 10 tabl 30 min before lunch (always with 2-3 glasses of water or vegetable juice).

 Chlorella is regarded as the best natural energy booster, detoxifier, pain reliever, and regenerating agent.
 It is a highest source of nucleic acids RNA and DNA which are capable of repairing damaged DNA.
 Chlorella together with other supplements and herbal remedies will slowly rebuild the annulus fibrosus which is the key cause of the herniated disc.
 Since chlorella is 10 times higher in chlorophyll than green leafy vegetables it is best possible oxygen pump in human body.
-In case of bulging disc it is extremely important as one of the main problems about discs healing is that they do not receive proper supply of oxygen.
-You can also increase the oxygen level through walking.
 Read more about amazing healing properties of Chlorella >

 NUTRITIONAL AND LIFESTYLE RECOMMENDATIONS